The weather in

 April through

-August, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for ordinary individuals.
+August, with an average maximum UV index of 12.
+A UV Index value of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for average individuals.

-Note: The UV index of 12 during July leads to these advisories:
+Note: A maximum high daily UV index of 12 during July translates into the following directions: